Ipswich, Queensland: Economy

 Ipswich was a major mining centre, particularly coal mining.
 The city is the 'cradle of coal mining in Queensland'.
 Other secondary manufacturing industries included earthenware works, sawmills, abattoirs and foundries, while the region is also rich agriculturally.

 Ipswich remains a strong manufacturing region, with more than 14% of workers employed in the manufacturing industry, compared to just 7.6% for regional Queensland.

 Extensive growth is predicted in Ipswich and the Western Corridor region in years to come, the economy is projected to be worth $12.7 billion by 2026.
 Global giant General Electric moved its Queensland headquarters into a $72 million building in Springfield in 2015.

 Ipswich is the site of RAAF Base Amberley, the Royal Australian Air Force's largest operational base.
-It is currently home to No. 1 Squadron and No. 6 Squadron (operating the F/A-18F Super Hornet), No. 33 Squadron (operating the Airbus KC-30A) and No. 36 Squadron (operating the Boeing C-17 Globemaster III jet transport).
+It is currently home to No. 1 Squadron and No. 6 Squadron (operating the F/A-18F Super Hornet and EA-18G Growler), No. 33 Squadron (operating the Airbus KC-30A) and No. 36 Squadron (operating the Boeing C-17 Globemaster III jet transport).
 In addition, a number of ground support units are located at Amberley.